Engin1980/VPilotNotifications/README.md

 For any issue, feel free to raise a new issue at the [Issues](https://github.com/Engin1980/VPilotNotifications/issues) tab.
 Please add the relevant content of the `log` files if relevant.

 # Version history

+**v2.3 - 2025-11-15**
+* Added ground colision detection with other player (used to notify that you connected to busy gate, or somebody newly connects to your gate)

 **v2.2 - 2025-11-14**
 * Migrated to .NET 8